Pennsylvania Termination Laws

 Voluntary Resignations

-A voluntary resignation occurs when an employee chooses to end their employment.
+A voluntary resignation occurs when an employee chooses to end their employment independently.
 The decision is initiated by the employee without coercion or pressure from the employer.
 Employees are not required to provide a resignation letter unless specified in their employment contract or company policy.
 Although not required, employees are generally expected to provide notice at least two weeks to a month.

 Involuntary Resignations